Why Sayulita, Mexico, Should Be on Your Solo Travel List (Especially in Winter)

 Where to Stay: Hostels, Hotels & Hidden Gems

 From budget-friendly hostels like Viajero Sayulita to upscale hotels with rooftop views, there’s something for every traveler.
 For longer stays, there’s even a hidden RV park that snowbirds from the U.S. and Canada rent out yearly—but good luck finding it online.
-It books by word of mouth and has no website.
+It is booked by word of mouth and has no website.

 How to Get There